cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 #### Changed Items

 * Item B2 now includes eye pain and chills as symptoms.
-* Item B2b now asks how long the respondent has had one *unusual* symptom, if they report having one in item B2c.
-It no longer asks how long the respondent has had *any* reported symptom.
+* Item B2b now asks how long the respondent has had one **unusual** symptom, if they report having one in item B2c.
+It no longer asks how long the respondent has had **any** reported symptom.
 * Item C1 now separates type 1 and type 2 diabetes, coded separately.
-The coding for both is different from the original coding for "diabetes", so they should be treated separately.
+The coding for both is different from the original coding for "diabetes", so they can be analyzed separately.
-* Item C8 now asks how often the respondent has "felt isolated from others", along with the prior items about anxiety and depression.
+* Item C8 now asks how often the respondent has "felt isolated from others", along with the existing items about anxiety and depression.

 #### Removed Items